Facilities and expertise in Health and Wellbeing

 Undergraduate

-Throughout the year, we host several opportunities for students to partake in interdisciplinary simulated training experiences that are set up as large scale events on our campuses.
+Throughout the year, we host several opportunities for students to partake in inter-professional simulated training experiences that are set up as large scale events on our campuses.
 Recently this has included a simulated terrorist attack, where students have to practice their team, communication and leadership skills in a pressurised scenario.
 These experiences have previously included students from our paramedic and nursing courses as well as students from policing and media courses.

 Centre for Health Innovation